A Beginner’s Guide to OWASP

 OWASP and Application Security

 OWASP places significant emphasis on application security, striving to make it an integral part of software development.
-By incorporating OWASP principles and practices, organizations can ensure that their applications are better protected against evolving security threats.
+By incorporating OWASP principles and practices, organizations can ensure their applications are better protected against evolving security threats.

 OWASP also promotes the use of secure development frameworks and libraries.
-These frameworks and libraries are designed with security in mind, providing developers with pre-built components that have been thoroughly tested for security vulnerabilities.
+These frameworks and libraries are designed with security in mind, providing developers with pre-built components thoroughly tested for security vulnerabilities.
 By leveraging these secure development frameworks and libraries, developers can save time and effort in implementing secure coding practices.

 Future of OWASP